|Semester:||Fall, Spring, or Full Year|

 Curriculum: JAPN 145: Japanese Language Pledge and Cultural Immersion (1 credit): Students will improve oral proficiency and cultural immersion skills on the Osaka Gakuin CET overseas program by taking a modified language pledge, and meeting with CET staff and Japanese roommates in cultural immersion activities.

-Additional courses chosen at the University will include at least 8 credits of Japanese language classes.
-Students will also take one or two cultural classes, which are chosen from an Asian Studies curriculum in the humanities and social sciences.
-These classes are usually taught completely in English.
-Upper-intermediate and advanced students may also take J-Bridge classes (taught in Japanese, but at an appropriate level for non-native speakers).
+Additional courses chosen at the University will include at least 12 credits of Japanese language classes.
+Students will also take one to three cultural classes, which are chosen from an Asian Studies curriculum in the humanities and social sciences.
+These classes are taught in Japanese or English.
 Each student’s course level will depend on the results of a placement test taken at the beginning of the program.